Introduction

 Can I start with spreadsheets and switch later?

 Yes, but switching costs increase as you grow.
 Data migration becomes more complex with more shipment history.
-Consider starting with right-sized TMS earlier to avoid painful migrations.
+Most small forwarders start with TMS once they reach 5 to 10 shipments per week, because the time saved on manual data entry quickly outpaces the subscription cost.

-Even 2-3 person operations benefit from basic TMS.
-The real question is cost-benefit: if manual processes take more time than TMS subscription costs, it's time to switch.
+Even 2 to 3 person operations can benefit from basic TMS.
+The real question is cost-benefit: if manual processes take more time than the TMS subscription costs, it is time to switch.
+Most small freight forwarders hit that threshold between 5 and 10 shipments per week.

 How long does small business TMS implementation take?